DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES. READ THE FULL DISCLOSURE FOR MORE INFO. ALL AFFILIATE LINKS ARE MARKED #ad

 Camcorders are Great for Run and Gun Situations

-Cinema cameras like URSA and REDs are not meant (and would basically be impossible to use) in run ‘n gun scenarios.
-They require time to set up properly and are primarily designed for use in studio work with controlled lighting.
+In run-and-gun scenarios, cinema cameras like URSA and REDs are not meant (and would be impossible to use).
+They require time to set up properly and are primarily designed for studio work with controlled lighting.

 However, Sony FS5/FS7s prove an exception to this rule and can easily be used as run and gun cameras.